 Norgine supports the attendance of HCPs at medical and scientific meetings.
-Where costs are not individually itemised (e.g. the cost of a bus transferring a group of HCPs from an airport to a conference venue), the total cost is split equally between all those receiving the benefit.
+Where costs are not individually itemised (e.g. the cost of a bus transferring a group of HCPs from an airport to a conference venue), as per CGR-ruling the total cost is split equally between all those receiving the benefit.